-The current guideline was developed and funded by ESHRE, which covered expenses associated with the guideline meetings (travel, hotel and catering expenses) associated with the literature searches (library costs, costs associated with the retrieval of papers) and with the implementation of the guideline (printing, publication costs).
+The two versions of this guideline (2017 and 2022) were developed and funded by ESHRE, which covered expenses associated with the guideline meetings (travel, hotel and catering expenses) associated with the literature searches (library costs, costs associated with the retrieval of papers) and with the implementation of the guideline (printing, publication costs).
 Except for reimbursement of their travel expenses, GDG members did not receive any payment for their participation in the guideline development process.

 The scope of the guideline and first version of the key questions were drafted by the coordinator and deputies of the ESHRE Special Interest Group Implantation and Early Pregnancy.
 A call was launched for experts in the field interested in joining the guideline development group.
-All applications were reviewed and experts were selected based on expertise and geographical location.
+All applications were reviewed, and experts were selected based on expertise and geographical location.
 We strived towards a balance in gender and location within Europe.
 A meeting of the guideline development group was organized to discuss the key questions and redefine them through the PICO process (patients - interventions - comparison - outcome).
 This resulted in a final list of 18 key questions.
-Based on the defined key words, literature searches were performed by the methodological expert (Dr. N. Vermeulen).
+Based on the defined key words, literature searches were performed by the methodological expert.
 Key words were sorted to importance and used for searches in PUBMED/MEDLINE and the Cochrane library.
 We searched the databases from inception up to 31 March 2017.
+For the original version of this guideline (2017).